 Prior to returning to Oxford, Bill was the Quello Professor of Media and Information Policy, Department of Media and Information in the College of Communication Arts and Sciences at Michigan State University (MSU), where he was Director of the Quello Center from 2014-18.

-Before his tenure at the Quello Center role, Bill was the first Professor of Internet Studies and founding director of the Oxford Internet Institute, University of Oxford, and Fellow of Balliol College from 2002-2014.
-Before coming to Oxford, Bill was a Professor in the Annenberg School for Communication and Journalism at the University of Southern California, since 1980, where he continues an affiliation as Emeritus Professor.
+From 1980, until coming to Oxford in 2002, Bill was a Professor in the Annenberg School for Communication and Journalism at the University of Southern California, where he continues an affiliation as Emeritus Professor.
 While at the Annenberg School, Bill was a Fulbright Scholar based in the UK at Brunel University, and later the National Director of the UK’s Programme on Information and Communication Technologies (PICT).

-His most recent books include The Oxford Handbook of Internet Studies (OUP 2013), four edited volumes on Politics and the Internet (Routledge 2014), and a reader entitled Society and the Internet, with Mark Graham (OUP 2014), with a second edition forthcoming in 2019.
-He is working on a book on his concept of the Fifth Estate and a book focused on agendas for research on digital politics.
+His most recent books include The Oxford Handbook of Internet Studies (OUP 2013), four edited volumes on Politics and the Internet (Routledge 2014), and a reader entitled Society and the Internet, with Mark Graham (OUP 2014), with a second edition forthcoming in July 2019.
+He is working on a book on his concept of the Fifth Estate and a book focused on an agenda for research on digital politics.

-A reasonably up-to-date cv is available here: cv-whd-sept-2018
+A reasonably up-to-date cv is available here: cv-whd-feb-2019